Travinkel/belsign-photo-doc/docs/architecture/photo_data_access_adapter_changes.md

 ### 1. Created InMemoryPhotoRepository

-The `InMemoryPhotoRepository` class was created in the `com.belman.repository.persistence` package to implement the `PhotoRepository` interface.
+The `InMemoryPhotoRepository` class was created in the `com.belman.dataaccess.persistence` package to implement the `PhotoRepository` interface.
 This implementation stores photo documents in memory and is suitable for development and testing.

 ```java
 public class InMemoryPhotoRepository extends BaseService implements PhotoRepository {